SDI-SoftwareDefinedInverter/TAPAS/README.md

 __!CAUTION!__

 __The TAPAS community inverter board is not a toy!__ It is __intended for laboratory use only and may only be operated by experienced personell (engineers, scientists, qualified makers).
-Never use it in a productive or explosive environment!
+Never use it in a productive or potentially explosive environment!
 Never operate without supervision!__
 (see section 6)

 The TAPAS board as well as connected devices can get __very hot, never touch during